 Being a teacher at a Friskole, Efterskole or Højskole involves much more than simply teaching a subject.
 It is almost a way of life in which teachers devote themselves entirely to life at the school.
 They organize meetings and parties and they take part in the cultural and leisure activities of the school.
 To live up to this form of teaching requires a wide range of talents.

-To prepare its students for this area of their work as a teacher, the academy sees it as being important for all students to take part in a variety of activities outside their teaching.
-These are known as Community Activities.
+To prepare our students for this area of their work as a teacher, the Academy sees it as being important for all students to take part in a variety of activities outside their teaching.
+We call these Community Activities.
 These might consist of major events organized by a whole year group, of concerts, of manning and maintaining the school's full-sized Viking ship, of conducting daily assemblies, of masterminding an international literary festival and much, much more.

-Those who complete the course are not subjected to examinations but receive a report detailing their engagement, competence and achievements in all areas of activity at the academy.
+Those who complete the course are subjected no examinations but receive a report detailing their engagement, competence and achievements in all areas of activity at the academy.